restqa/restqa/README.md

     <a href="https://docs.restqa.io">📖 Documentation</a>
 </p>

-## 😃 Test Driven Happiness
+## 😃 Why Test Driven Happiness?

-While developing microservices we all have the same pain point:
+Within our DEV team while working with microservice, we realized a few thing:

-- [X] Writting Unit Test
+- [X] **WE HATE** Writting Unit Test
-- [X] Reviewing Unit Test
+- [X] **WE HATE** Reviewing long unreadable Unit Test
-- [X] Maintaining the Integration Test
+- [X] **WE HATE** Maintaining the Integration Test
-- [X] Maintainig the Performance Test
+- [X] **WE HATE** Maintainig the Performance Test
-- [X] Maintainig the API specification
+- [X] **WE HATE** Maintainig the API specification
-- [X] Maintaining the postman collection
+- [X] **WE HATE** Maintaining the postman collection

+This is why we decided to challenge ourself on how to transform this anger into a positive initative.
+RestQA was build with a simple goal Driving the happiness of the DEV team through testing.

+Run one command and get everything that you need to enjoy maintaining your microservice.

 #### Screenshot